-Nowadays, there are a variety of window types and designs to choose from.
-Understanding your budget, needs and architecture style plays a crucial role in making the right choice.
+Nowadays, there are a variety of window designs and types to choose from.
+Understanding your budget, needs, and architecture style play a crucial role in making the right choice.
 Here we have tried to explain the different types of windows, designs, and styles and how they differ from the other, read on.

 Long and wide windows, such as casement windows, which operate by turning a crank, have gained extreme popularity over the last few years.
-They are easy to clean, provide excellent natural ventilation and are customizable, making them ideal for modern homes in hot climates.
-Such windows usually open inward and can be angled to steer natural breeze into the building.
+They are easy to clean, provide excellent natural ventilation, and are customizable, making them ideal for modern homes in hot climates.
+Such window designs usually open inward and can be angled to steer natural breeze into the building.